-Charity running has become an integral part of the HOKA ONE ONE Chicago Half Marathon, and we want to continue supporting your programs and the causes they focus on improving.
+Charity running has become an integral part of the Life Time Chicago Half Marathon & 5K presented by HOKA, and we want to continue supporting your programs and the causes they focus on improving.
 Training for a half marathon is a challenge, and finding the right motivation is a great way to keep it fun and help athletes stay committed.

 Prospective Charity Partners

 The 2023 Life Time Chicago Half Marathon & 5K Charity Program application is available now.
 Please visit the link below for more information about the program and how to join.